thacherT1D/webdevstuff/Auth/Express:_OAuth_w_Passport.desc.md

 }));
 ```

 You'll notice we deviate from the docs here a bit using `process.env.SESSION_KEY` rather than hard coding in the keys.
 Having done this you should know what the next steps here are to get that key to populate.
+You can set the value of that key to some random string.

 ## Configure the views